ncatanchin/yume-engineer-test/README.md

 This is designed to be as similar to our development environment as possible and includes some code taken from the current codebases.

-There are no required changes prior to the interview; you simply need to set up and run the project.
-The interview will consist of some questions regarding the codebase and a short pair programming session.

 The project is comprised of two main components:

 1. A **Laravel 10** based API that also provides OAuth2 support.